 Frank S. Baldwin

-As co-founder of Monroe Systems for Business, Frank Baldwin patented the Baldwin Computing Engine which he combined with Jay Monroe to create the first Monroe calculator.
+As a co-founder of Monroe Systems for Business, Frank Baldwin patented the Baldwin Computing Engine which he combined with Jay Monroe to create the first Monroe calculator.
 Before Monroe, Frank was awarded the John Scott Medal for the “most meritorious invention” of the year in 1874.